Julien-R44/tuyau/README.md

 Set of tools to create typesafe APIs using AdonisJS.
 The monorepo includes the following packages:

-- `@tuyau/core` : Core package that you must install in your AdonisJS project.
+- `@tuyau/core` : Core package that includes the backend integration and the E2E typesafe client to consume your AdonisJS APIs.
-- `@tuyau/utils` : Set of utilities and helpers for the other packages.
+- `@tuyau/react-query` : Tanstack Query integration for Tuyau.
-- `@tuyau/client` : E2E typesafe client to consume your AdonisJS APIs.
-- `@tuyau/inertia` : Set of components and helpers for AdonisJS + Inertia projects.
-- `@tuyau/openapi` : **Experimental** package to generate a "not-so-bad" OpenAPI definition from your AdonisJS project based on the Tuyau codegen.
-- `@tuyau/superjson` : Make [SuperJSON](https://github.com/flightcontrolhq/superjson) works seamlessly with Tuyau and AdonisJS.
+- `@tuyau/superjson` : Make [SuperJSON](https://github.com/flightcontrolhq/superjson) work seamlessly with Tuyau and AdonisJS.
-- `@tuyau/react-query` : Tanstack Query integration for Tuyau

 See documentation at [tuyau.julr.dev](https://tuyau.julr.dev).